 In 1998, the Junior League of Northwest Arkansas conducted a needs assessment to identify the largest gaps in the available services offered in our community.
 Research showed domestic violence as a significant problem in our community, yet there were no volunteer organizations taking a stand against it, nor raising awareness about the impact it has our community.
 Our League had already been involved with helping women and children in need on a project by project basis, so it was a natural fit to take on domestic violence in Northwest Arkansas as our community focus area.

 In an effort to support the fight against domestic violence, the League hosts several fund raisers to support our community partners.
-Our annual fund raisers include: Purple for a Purpose 5k, Winter Dreams Tour of Homes, Moonlight Masquerade, and Touch-A-Truck.
+Our annual fund raisers include: Purple for a Purpose 5k & Fun Run, Moonlight Masquerade, and Touch-a-Truck.
 Through the success of these events, we are able to support our partner agencies through donations for every day supplies and needs as well as major projects.

 Recently we have supported the setup of the reading room at EOA Children’s House and made a gift of $40,000 to the Peace at Home Family Shelter for their Growing Shelter for a Safer Tomorrow campaign.
 This donation provided the funding the common area centered in the second floor of the expanded shelter.